DeepMetaGit/deepmeta_fullstack_assessment/README.md

 - [dnd-kit](https://docs.dndkit.com/) for creating a sortable list

 You can find detailed information on which stack to use below.

+## Submission

+After completing the assessment, please provide us with the following:

+- URL to access the application online
+- GitHub link with the source code

 ## Tech-Stack